Speaking of Design Ep. 17: Drones Providing a New View of the A/E/C Industry

 Mike Cameron loves the unique perspective that a drone brings to his work as a photographer.
 Since obtaining his remote pilot certificate under the Federal Aviation Administration's Small UAS Part 107 rule, he has piloted more than 250 drone flights spanning more than 120 hours in the air.
 Mike has a bachelor’s degree in fine arts from Creighton University.

-Delfina Ortiz took an interest in computers and technology as a girl and followed in her dad’s footsteps in a career as a CAD technician.
+Delfina Hunter took an interest in computers and technology as a girl and followed in her dad’s footsteps in a career as a CAD technician.
 Her experience working with GIS data on several environmental projects piqued her curiosity about the capture of data through drones.
 Today, in her role as our UAS operations lead, Delfina oversees the company’s drone fleet and conducts a risk assessment of every flight.
 She resides in Corpus Christi, Texas.

 Credits: Produced by Danny Sullivan and John Tourek.
 Special thanks to Jack Hersh.